 In this paper we focused on the classifications and features of MWEs and the different identification techniques.
-We discussed various articles of different authors in this field and made a comparative study of their contributions.
-But the identification of MWEs is still a key challenge in NLP especially in Indian languages due to its lack of capitalization information, confusion between named entities and normal words, lack available corpus etc. However, for our future study we are trying to develop a new identification method.
+We discussed various articles of different authors in this field and their contributions.
+But the identification of MWEs is still a key challenge in NLP especially in Indian languages due to its lack of capitalization information, confusion between named entities and normal words and lack of available corpus etc. However, for our future study we are trying to develop a new identification method.